WEEE-Open/peracotta/README.md

 `extract_data.py`.
 The hard work is powered by the many `read_X.py` scripts, which are the actual parsers.

+Install dependencies on Debian-based distributions (Debian, Ubuntu, Xubuntu, etc):
+`sudo apt install pciutils i2c-tools mesa-utils smartmontools dmidecode`
+These are the actual programs that generate the files that we parse.

 ## extract_data.py

 Point it to the directory where generate_files.sh dropped its files